xxiwriterecipesnotlovelettersxx/xxiwriterecipesnotlovelettersxx.github.io/_posts/2026-02-22-i-thought-youd-be-here-too-fundraiser-at-the-tote.md

 ![poster](/images/itybhtposter.jpg)

 Singer/songwriter Zara Alice was the first act of this festival.
-Although I was only able to see the very end of the act, her emotional indie-folk acoustic music left an enchanting and dreamy effect.
+Although I was only able to see the very end of the act, her emotional indie-folk acoustic music left an enchanting and dreamy impression.

 ![zaraalice](/images/zaraalice.jpg)